 Generally, those traveling less than 30 minutes are probably commuting within the county, while those traveling 30+ minutes are most likely out-of-county commuters.
-Driving 10-19 minutes is the most typical commute time.
-Recently, however, percent of 10-19 minute commutes has sharply declined, while the percentage traveling for 60+ minutes has risen from 15% in 2012 to 20.3% in 2016.
+Driving 15 - 24 minutes is the most typical commute time.
+Recently, however, the percentage of people traveling for 90+ minutes to work has risen by 27% since 2015.
+Most recent data shows that over 24,000 people travel an hour and a half to work each day.
 Time increases could indicate heavier traffic congestion and increased total vehicle miles traveled within San Joaquin county.

 Employed Residents' Average Commute Times This map shows employed residents’ commute times by census tract.
 Darker colors show that employed residents in the county’s southwestern portion have higher average commute times than most other portions in the county.
-Countywide, the average time a worker spent commuting increased from 21.7 minutes in 1990 to more than 29 minutes in the most recent Census data – surpassing state and national averages over the same time period (Regional Analyst, Vol. 8, No. 1).
+Countywide, the average time a worker spent commuting increased from 21.7 minutes in 1990 to more than 29 minutes in the most recent Census data – surpassing state and national averages over the same time period (Regional Analyst, 2015).